and Film Composer

 Member of The American Society of Composers, Authors and Publishers (ASCAP)

-Original works have been premiered by the Kiev Philharmonic, Colorado Youth Symphony Orchestra, and Cal Poly MIDI Ensemble.
+Original works have been premiered by ensembles including the Kiev Philharmonic, Colorado Youth Symphony Orchestra, and Cal Poly MIDI Ensemble.

 Television and film composer Joe Wiedemann has more than 35-years broadcast experience behind the keyboard AND the camera.
 An award-winning composer, he scores music for television, film, and professional video.
 As an Emmy award winning broadcast photo-journalist, he understands how important music can be to telling a compelling story.

 Winner, Inaugural Classical Competition

 His New Classical Orchestral style offers an enormous palette of instruments,

 sounds, and new techniques.
 Musical scores are generally suitable for

 professional, semi-professional, and university level ensembles.
 Works for